-On the film side, Reeser will next appear in "So Undercover" starring Miley Cyrus.
-She was recently seen in "The Big Bang," a neo-noir thriller directed by Tony Krantz, where she plays Fay Neman, a physics groupie and love interest for Antonio Banderas, who stars.
-Continuing on a path to explore diverse characters, she portrayed AK-47, a violent member of the Tremor family in "Smokin Aces 2: Assassins Ball," and a reluctant teenage vampire in the horror film "Lost Boys 2: The Tribe."
+On the film side, Reeser appeared in "So Undercover," starring Miley Cyrus.
+She also appeared in "The Big Bang," a neo-noir thriller directed by Tony Krantz, where she played Fay Neman, a physics groupie and love interest for Antonio Banderas, who stars.
+Continuing on a path to explore diverse characters, she portrayed AK-47, a violent member of the Tremor family in "Smokin Aces 2: Assassins Ball" and a reluctant teenage vampire in the horror film "Lost Boys 2: The Tribe."
 Her portrayal of a small-town Southern dreamer in the indie "Our Very Own," helped lead the cast (including Allison Janney, Keith Carradine, and Jason Ritter) to a Best Ensemble Acting award at the 2006 Saratoga Film Festival.
-Reeser also spent years training in dance and singing, and was able to put her considerable skills to work as the villainess in the MTV musical, "The American Mall," from the producers of Disney’s "High School Musical."
+Reeser also spent years training in dance and singing and was able to put her considerable skills to work as the villainess in the MTV musical, "The American Mall," from the producers of Disney’s "High School Musical."

 Raised in Carlsbad, CA, Reeser spent her childhood developing a solid foundation for her acting career by playing a wide variety of characters in local musical theater productions starting at age 7.
 After high school, she enrolled in UCLA’s competitive theater program.
 She spent the next three years totally immersed in the acting world, studying theater history, acting technique, dance, voice and movement.
 Reeser’s love for the stage continues today.
 Reeser resides in Los Angeles, and has two sons – Finn and Dashiell.
 This is her third project for Hallmark Channel, she also starred in the Hallmark Channel Original Movies “I Do, I Do, I Do,” “Love at the Thanksgiving Day Parade,” and “A Country Wedding.”